Divorce Questions And Lawyer Answers

 You will never feel like you are shopping at a used car dealership at AAA Family Law.
 I do not tell my clients just what they want to hear.
 Instead, I honestly advise them on what realistic legal options are available to them.

-However, if genuine substantial changes in circumstances have occurred since your final judgment, I will identify them, and explain how we can use them to obtain the modification you are looking for.
+However, if genuine substantial changes in circumstances have occurred since your final judgment, I will identify them, and explain how we can use them to obtain the modification or divorce terms such as alimony, child support and child custody that you are looking for.

 Can I See My Divorce Attorney When I Need To?